“Food, [for us], is inseparable from sharing. There is no great meal unless it is shared with family and friends.” – Jacques Pepin, Chef

 You can only believe this philosophy when you actually see with your own eyes the amazing vegetables and fruit growing in the garden without using any pesticides or chemical fertilizers whatsoever.
 A miracle.
 And then the final leap of faith happens when you pick and eat any of these organic ingredients either on its own or as part of a more complex dish.
 The proof is before your eyes but most of all, it is literally sitting on your plate.

-All meals are cooked by Marco using the farm’s own vegetables, fruit and extra virgin olive oil – all of which come from our organic garden, fruit orchards and the 700 tree olive grove.
-Other ingredients used in our meals are sourced regionally and locally and have not travelled more than 1 kilometer to get to your table.
-Meals are served family style at one long table in the dining room on the veranda.
-Informal cooking classes can be organized upon request in our kitchen and are usually part of dinner preparation (like pasta making).
+All meals are cooked by Marco using the farm’s own vegetables, fruit and extra virgin olive oil – all of which come from our organic garden, fruit orchards and our olive grove.
+Other key ingredients used in our meals are sourced regionally and locally and have not travelled far to get to our table.
+Meals are served family style at one long table in the dining room veranda or outside on picnic tables.
+Having dinner at the Antica Olivaia means eating together family-style with other guests from all over the world, sharing good food and experiences.

 OLIVE GROVE

-oliveOur estate possesses 7 hectares of verdant land, forests, and approximately 700 olive trees spread out over four of those hectares in 3 separate groves.
+Our estate possesses 7 hectares of verdant land, forests, and approximately 700 olive trees spread out over four of those hectares in 3 separate groves.
 These awe-inspiring, eternal trees lend a sense of peace and strength like no other tree.
 Many of ours are at least one hundred years old and some are even 300-500 years old (visit Lola on your walk in the olive grove!).
 Their wood is invaluable and hard to find as it is not a tree that dies easily.
 When it is used for carving objects, the beauty of its wood is incomparable.

 However, their main function is the olives they produce year after year.
 These olives are predominantly of the Moraiolo cultivar but the Leccino, Frantoio and Leccio del Corno cultivars are also present in our groves in order to create a well-balanced olive oil.
 The trees are pruned annually and fertilized with organic manure or other organic fertilizer; the important point is no pesticides are used thus safeguarding the environment and the oil they produce and that eventually we ingest.
 Our olives groves are certified under the SQNPI system for integrated production according to EU regulations and are inspected annually.